 Atom Art tom Art is an award-winning 2D animation studio established in 2001 and based in Riga, Latvia.
 Over the years, it has grown from a fourto five-person animation studio to a company with more than 30 people on its staff.
 However, the main team has stayed the same.
 Atom Art is known for its auteur short films and animated films for children.
 The studio works in a variety of animation genres: magical realism, animated documentary, musical, absurd, children's film and others.
 The studio mainly works in the computer cut-out animation technique, but films are also made by traditional drawing, drawing on glass, sand animation, animation with charcoal and even puppet animation.
-Atom Art is currently producing three new films from the Shammies miniseries.
-Edmunds Jansons' new auteur film Guard of Honor and also Kafka in Love, a short film made with the sand animation technique by Zane Oborenko.
-A new feature film, Born in the Jungle, is in development.
+Currently, Atom Art is involved in two coproductions: as the lead producer (with Letko, Poland) for the animated feature film Jacob, Mimmi and the Talking Dogs and as the minority producer for the animated short Riga's Lilac (with Papy 3D, France) (see pg.
+31, Lizete Upīte).

-Kafka in Love Choir Tour The Atom Art studio is led by producer Sabīne Andersone and director Edmunds Jansons.
-The studio's third core member is the lead animator Martinš Dūmiņš.
+Pigtail and Mr. Sleeplessness Springtime on Crow Street It's About Time The Atom Art studio is led by producer Sabīne Andersone and director Edmunds Jansons.
+The studio's third core member is the lead animator Mārtiņš Dūmiņš.
 Creative decisions are made as a team.
 Although the presence of the producer and creative director are a ubiquitous part of any film made at Atom Art, invited directors are nevertheless given much creative freedom.
 The studio began working with auteur animated short films, first of all Jansons' own films but later also involving artist Reinis Pētersons, Ivo Briedis, Lizete Upīte and Zane Oborenko.
 Atom Art is now able to support itself by fully devoting itself to auteur animated films, a point it has reached after many years of trying to balance between short films and various commercial projects.
 Edmunds Jansons: "I sometimes compare our studio to the situation with Icelandic music.
 There was a distinct 'boom' about ten years ago or so when Icelandic groups became super popular, and people asked them how they did it.
 So art-housey, doing such totally crazy, nutty things...
-And they replied: we just came to the realisation that there was absolutely no point in being commercial, because we simply aren't capable of doing commerce!
-I don't think any attempts by Atom Art to become commercial would work either, because we don't have that kind of taste here at the studio.
-But, by doing what you know best, you eventually realise that that's even more profitable than trying to be commercial.
-Over time, the small auteur films put out by our studio bring in a lot more, in terms of satisfaction and sometimes even financially, because they continue to be shown."
-The studio's second direction of activity revolves around producing children's animated films.
-Atom Art has developed children's projects in a variety of formats, from the Shammies preschool miniseries and the Pigtail and Mr. Sleeplessness television special to the feature-length film Jacob, Mimmi and the Talking Dogs.
-Born in the Jungle, the new feature film currently in development, is a story about a Latvian adventurer's family living in the Venezuelan jungle in the mid-20th century.
-"We see children's cinema as a dialogue that you have to form with a great sense of responsibility and truly believing in what you do, because it influences the taste of the young generation.
-As we work, we keep in mind that we are parents ourselves and want to create something our children will enjoy.
-At the present moment, we're seeing that there's no limit for films made with such an approach; they're appreciated all over the world."
-(Sabine Andersone and Edmunds Jansons)
+And they replied: we just came to the realisation that there was absolutely no point in being commercial, because we simply aren't